alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 docker run -d --name firefox-node --link selenium-hub:hub selenium/node-firefox
 ```
 - Now If you are running your tests from the machine which contains the dockers, you can access your selenium-hub which is your remote server via **http://localhost:4444** and you can execute test cases on firefox-node and chrome-node.
-- However if you want to connect to the selenium-hub (remote-webdriver) from your local machine (your own pc), You have to do a port forward from the cloudspace to the seleinum-hub and then the remote webdriver will be **http://< cloud_space_ip>:4444** (Note: In this case the cloudspaceip should be reachable from your local machine)
+- However if you want to connect to the selenium-hub (remote-webdriver) from your local machine (your own pc), You have to do a port forward from the cloudspace to the seleinum-hub and in which the remote webdriver will be **http://< cloudspace_ip>:4444** (Note: In this case the cloudspace_ip should be reachable from your local machine)

 ## 4. Test Suite Execution: